MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-teams-on-prem-pstn-considerations.md

 ## From Skype for Business Server on-premises, with Enterprise Voice, to Microsoft Calling Plan

-In this scenario, the user is still homed in Skype for Business on-premises, and their PSTN connectivity is also on-premises.
-Migrating these users to TeamsOnly mode with PSTN functionality means moving the user to the cloud and either porting their number from the old carrier to a Microsoft Calling plan or assigning the user a new number.
+In this scenario, the user is still homed in Skype for Business on-premises.
+The user's PSTN connectivity is also on-premises.
+To migrate this user to TeamsOnly mode with PSTN functionality, you must move the user to the cloud, and either port their number from the old carrier to a Microsoft Calling plan, or assign a new number to the user.

 The basic steps are listed below.
 Steps 1-5 are listed in the suggested sequence, but they can be done in any order.
 These should be completed before Step 6.